 With a well-designed search tool, it lets you easily find every picture or attachment you ever shared.
 Combined with the large storage, this makes Yahoo!
 Mail attractive to people who share a lot of attachments.

 Should you get a Yahoo Mail account?
-If you need 1 TB of free storage and don't mind that Yahoo! uses your data and sends advertisements to your mailbox, then a free email address with Yahoo!
+If you need 1 TB of free storage (which is the largest amount of storage you can get based on this review) and don't mind that YMail uses your data and sends advertisements to your mailbox, then a free email address with Yahoo!
 Mail is right for you.